Victorville · Hesperia · Apple Valley · Oak Hills · Phelan · Pinon Hills

 - What ownership actually permits — encumbrances, easements, CC&Rs.

-- Who governs your parcel — county authority vs. municipal overlay.
+- Who governs your property — county authority vs. municipal overlay.

 - What zoning controls — not just buildings, but livestock, businesses, and ADUs.